fralalonde/dipstick/README.md

 - stay out of the way in the code and at runtime (ergonomic, fast, resilient)

 ## Code
-Here's an example showing usage of a predefined timer with the closure syntax.
+Here's an example showing usage of a predefined timer with closure syntax.
 Each timer value is :
 - Written immediately to the "app_metrics" logger.
-- Sent to statsd immediately, one time out of ten (sampled).
+- Sent to statsd immediately, one time out of ten (randomly sampled).
 ```rust
 use dipstick::*;